This sweet roll is pure Texas.

 I am not to that point, yet.

-” Some days you do better in the boat and some days better on the beach, ” the fisherman in coveralls tells us as he opens a cooler and shows us his Pompanos and Whiteys, game fish in this part of the Gulf of Mexico.
+” Some days you do better in the boat and some days better on the beach, ” the fisherman in coveralls tells us as he opens his cooler and shows us his Pompanos and Whiteys, game fish in this part of the Gulf of Mexico.

 The bottom of his cooler has five or six small fish and a small plastic container filled with fresh cut shrimp that baits his hooks.